 Aptitude Assessment Process

-After we receive your application, two members of our selection committee will rate it on a scale of 0 to 100 with 0 being the worst score and 100 being the best score.
+After we receive your application, two members of our selection committee will rate it in a 4-step evaluation.

 - Motivation letter (up to 30 points)

 - Verbal skills (up to 15 points), showing that you are able to express yourself precisely and comprehensibly in the English language.

 - Interest (up to 15 points) explain the connection between personal interest and the interdisciplinary and international character of the programme of study in a structured way.

 - Interdisciplinary study skills (up to 20 points), e.g. supplementary studies, courses attended abroad, language courses, or other courses beyond the scope of the curriculum of the applicant's subject area.

 The points you receive in evaluation step 2 (30 to 50 points) and step 3 (up to 50 points) are summed up.
 If during this aptitude assessment you have received

 - 70 points or more, you will directly get a confirmation signed by the chair of examiners of having passed the aptitude assessment process